MhDelt/TelegramBot/README.md

-Simple telegram bot that try to communicate with you.\n Created for testing and exploring technologies in AI, Machine Learning and Python itself
+Simple telegram bot that try to communicate with you.

+Created for testing and exploring technologies in AI, Machine Learning and Python itself